 Declutter Your Life | ZenHabits

 2. Your Time Commitments

 Most of us have filled our days full from beginning to end with time commitments: work, home, kid’s activities, community events, religious endeavours, hobbies… the list goes on and on.
 When possible, release yourself from the time commitments that are not in line with your greatest values.
-Be sure to check out my article “The 14 Answers to All Your Time Management Problems”.
+Simplify your life, by simplifying your time commitments.
+Also, be sure to check out my article “The 14 Answers to All Your Time Management Problems”.